The Media Trade Upgrade: What programmatic traders need to know about data privacy regulations

 • When building audiences for campaigns, only use first-party data if it was collected in a privacy-compliant way.

 That said, we’re increasingly focused on customer satisfaction and understanding our customers’ needs.
-We recently brought in Cortney Frank as Verve Group’s first-ever Director of Customer Advocacy.
+We recently brought in Cortney Frank as Verve’s first-ever Director of Customer Advocacy.
 She’s been in ad tech for over 10 years and has lived the hand-to-keyboard life before.
 If you ever want to chat about the DSP world, programmatic campaign strategy, or inventory, feel free to reach out to Cortney directly.
 Open door policy!
 DM her on LinkedIn.

 More resources:

-The Media Trade Upgrade: 5-Minute Reads for Programmatic Traders
+The Media Trade Upgrade: 5-Minute reads for programmatic traders

 We hope you enjoyed the first edition of our new monthly series, The Media Trade Upgrade: 5-Minute Reads for Programmatic Traders.
 Stay tuned for more great content: blog posts drop the second Monday of every month!